Technics Unveils SU-G700M2 Integrated Amplifier Plus New Speakers

-Technics' upgraded SU-G700M2 has taken to the stage with the second-gen SB-G90M2 floorstanders and all-new SB-C600 bookshelf speakers following the announcement of the all-black SL-1210G turntable.
+Technics' new SU-G700M2 has taken to the stage with new models of SB-G90M2 floorstanders and SB-C600 bookshelf speakers following the announcement of the all-black SL-1210G turntable.

 Technics SU-G700 Integrated Amp

-Borrowing technology from the company's reference SU-R1000 (but not the price tag) could actually make this new Technics integrated amplifier quite a bargain (£4,800 less than the R1000), all things considered.
+Borrowing technology from the company's reference SU-R1000 (and not the price tag) could actually make this new Technics integrated amplifier quite a bargain, all things considered.